aaron-grau/curic/react/projects/synthesizer/README.md

 #### `tracks` Reducer

-`tracks` in the state is an object storing as keys, track ids.
-As values, it stores track objects.
+`tracks` should be an object that stores track objects using their `id`s as keys.

 Let's take a closer look at a track object.
 ```